 Does it Really Matter…..?

-It’s no wonder that Greek (and Roman) soldiers were so willing to go to war (although there were obviously other reasons as well); if they distinguished themselves in battle, they might, after death, be chosen by the three judges of the underworld to be sent to Elysium – this was their only way to escape the misery of Asphodel Meadows.
+It’s no wonder that Greek and Roman soldiers were so willing to go to war (although there were obviously other reasons as well); if they distinguished themselves in battle, they might, after death, be chosen by the three judges of the underworld to be sent to Elysium – this was their only way to escape the misery of Asphodel Meadows.
 But women had no chance at all, unless they were related to a god; or later, involved with the mystery religions.
 So when the apostle Paul preached in the Greek cities all around the Mediterranean, we ought not to be surprised when the gospel met with such success, despite the opposition of the Jews.
 When Paul preached the gospel in Antioch, for example, we’re told: “And when the Jews were gone out of the synagogue, the Gentiles besought that these words might be preached to them the next sabbath” (Acts 13:42).
 And in Thessalonica: “And some of them believed, and consorted with Paul and Silas; and of the devout Greeks a great multitude, and of the chief women, not a few” (Acts 17:4).
 And again, in Berea: “Therefore many of them believed; also of honourable women which were Greeks, and of men, not a few” (Acts 17:12).

 The gospel that Paul preached gave people grounds for hope because it told of resurrection and eternal life and joy with God himself.
 It told of a God who had become a true man in order to die for sinners so that they could be reconciled to him and walk with him forever.
 “Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil; And deliver them who through fear of death were all their lifetime subject to bondage” (Heb 2:14-15).
-What a message of hope for those poor benighted Greeks and Romans, men AND women who lived in the shadow of Hades!
+What a message of hope for those poor benighted Greeks and Romans, men AND women who lived in the shadow of the pagan realm of Hades!

 This God, Jesus Christ, said to his apostle, John: “Fear not; I am the first and the last: I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell [hades] and of death” (Rev 1:18).
 And this message was spreading all around the Roman world.
 And Paul wrote that wonderful passage in 1 Corinthians 15 of resurrection and a blessed afterlife, proving by eye-witnesses that Jesus had himself been raised and become the first fruits of the dead who are to be raised (1 Cor 15:20).

 No wonder so many Greeks were drawn to the gospel!
-They now saw a different afterlife; they saw into an eternity that was so far removed from the dread-filled view of their own religion that they could see into infinity and themselves being in the presence of the God who had delivered them from their fear of death, and from death itself; and who destroyed “him who had the power of death, that is, the devil” (Heb 2:14).
+They now saw a different afterlife; they saw into an eternity that was so far removed from the dread-filled view of their own religion that they could see into infinity and themselves being in the presence of the God who had delivered them from their fear of death; indeed, from death itself; and who destroyed “him who had the power of death, that is, the devil” (Heb 2:14).